 LSI Latent Semantic Indexing can also help you develop a natural, easy to read content – written for humans and preferred by search engines.
 Do you remember essay writing in school?
 Your teacher used to say: ‘don’t use the same word over and over, swap it for synonym’ – well, Google is a bit like that too.
 It prefers variety and natural writing style.

 But how do LSI keywords improve your SEO?

-If you have been previously penalized for keyword stuffing, semantic search can help you avoid crossing that red line again.
+According to Ecommerce experts, if you have been previously penalized for keyword stuffing, semantic search can help you avoid crossing that red line again.
 You will improve your ranking while targeting the main term with related words.
 Your content will be easier to read and visitors more likely to stay longer, which adds value to your website.
 Content will be shared on social media and effectively attract even more traffic.

 Other LSI tools:

 Ubersuggest – this free keyword generation tool gives you a comprehend list of related words in an alphabetical order.
 It collects the data from Google’s Autocomplete, related searches and a keyword planner.
 You can select all that you want and download for a future use.

 LSI Graph – is a favorite of many Ecommerce experts, and I can see why.
 It is plain and simple, doesn’t overwhelm with tons of information and is completely free to use.
 Simply type your phrase in a search box and you’ll get a list of around 50 related words.

 Soovle - great online keyword generator showing most popular search terms from seven major sites: Google, Bing, Yahoo, YouTube, Answers.com, Amazon and Wikipedia.
 It gives you comprehensive findings and adjusts the results as you type.